iamFIREcracker/cg/README.md

 again..seriously?!), `cg-fzf` is started and the content of the current pane is piped into it.

-This might come in really handy when dealing with commands that do not output the same message the second time you run them (e.g. the first time you `git push` a branch on GitHub, it will output a URL to create a pull request for the branch;  the second time however, it won't).
+This might come in really handy when dealing with commands that do not output the same message the second time you run them (e.g. the first time you `git push` a branch on GitHub, it will output a URL to create a pull request for the branch;  the second time however, it won't, so the `readline` trick I explained above won't work in that case).

 # Todo